hd-UQ/cd_dynamax/doc/index.md

 - Other extensions of the above paradigm include categorical state-spaces and non-additive observation noise distributions
     - These can fit into our code framework (indeed, some are covered in `dynamax`), but have not been our focus.

+### On the importance of continuous-time modeling

+While continuous-time SSMs can be represented as discrete-time SSMs when sampling at fixed intervals, there remain fundamental differences between these two modeling paradigms: the former cannot be perfectly translated into the latter without loss of information or introduction of artifacts.

+Succinctly put, the relationship between the discrete and continuous frameworks is one of approximation --- a mapping that may involve significant information loss: while it is possible to derive a discrete-time model from a continuous-time model through discretization, the reverse process of obtaining a continuous-time model from a discrete-time model is generally ill-posed and non-unique.

+There are two fundamental issues introduced by discretization:

+- **Information Loss**: Sampling inevitably obscures the system's true dynamics, distorting the signal in a process known as aliasing.
+Discretization results in the loss of inter-sample behavior, and hence, a system can appear stable at the sampling points while actually experiencing oscillations between them.

+- **Artifact Creation**: The choice of a discrete-time representation of a model, along with the definition of its sampling interval, can create non-physical, artificial dynamics.
+Discretization choices can introduce entirely new behaviors not present in the original continuous-time system.
+For instance, naive sampling can induce the emergence (or destruction) of chaos in simple discrete maps (entirely absent, or assured, in their stable continuous-time counterparts) or instability of control-systems (where a stable continuous-time system can be rendered catastrophically unstable by choosing incorrect sampling intervals).

+There are **significant benefits of a continuous-time treatment of dynamical systems**:

+- *Data agnosticism*: continuous-time models are inherently suited to handle real-world, irregularly-spaced, and missing data: they model the underlying process, not the measurement grid.
+Thus, continuous-time models naturally generalize to arbitrary observation time grids without retraining or modification.

+- *Discretize at the end, not at the beginning*: a continuous-time framing allows for discretization choices to be deferred until the final stages of analysis, enabling the use of adaptive solvers and multi-rate sampling strategies that can better capture the system's dynamics.
+A history of successes in numerical analysis has shown that delaying discretization until the final stages of computation often leads to more accurate and stable results.

+- *Physical interpretability*: continuous-time model parameters represent fundamental, invariant physical properties of the system (e.g., reaction rates, physical constants, clearance rates), whereas discrete-time parameters are a conflation of physical properties and the choices of sampling intervals.
+In physics-aware modeling, prior knowledge is often most naturally expressed in a continuous-time formulation.

+- *First-principles-based theory*: continuous-time models, expressed as differential equations, are the "first principles" foundation for many physical and life sciences.
+The discrete-time model is most accurately viewed as a subsequent numerical implementation or approximation of this theoretical truth.

 ## cd-dynamax goals and approach

 For a given set of observations $Y_K = [y(t_1),\\ \dots ,\\ y(t_K)]$, we wish to: